 While many professional service firms tend to think about their websites as electronic brochures they’re also a window on the outside world – as your website’s analytics monitors the market’s interest in each and every article you write 24 hours a day.

-Reporting on interest in particular articles by regions, companies and other key metrics is actually your professional services firm’s largest source of objective market intel (drop us a line to see a recommended reporting template for your firm using sample data from your own website which is structured specifically for professional services firms).
+Reporting on interest in particular articles by regions, companies and other key metrics is part of your professional services firm’s largest source of market intel.

 So what’s the conclusion about article writing?